-- 724 Access: Cerner's Downtime Solution designed to provide data during scheduled and unscheduled downtimes; minimizes workflow disruptions to clinicians and provides read-only access to clinical data quickly. - 724 is a system that is locally available on designated computers in each clinical area to access a limited, near real time data set for each patient in the ORCHID system that will, minimally, provide 10 days back historical data and pull 4 days of future appointments.
+724 is a system that is locally on designated computers in each clinical area to access a limited, near real time data set for each patient in the ORCHID system that will, minimally, go back 10 days and forward 2 days.
 Devices are designated in the department for ease in identification.
-Clinicians use DTViewer to view data stored on local workstations. - Recovery: The process by which patient information documented during Downtime is entered into ORCHID once the system is back up. - Back entry: Manual entry of patient data, into ORCHID, that was documented on a paper source during a downtime.
+Clinicians use DTViewer to view data stored on local workstations.

+Recovery: The process by which patient information documented during downtime is entered into ORCHID once the system is back up.

+Back Entry: Manual entry of patient data, into ORCHID, that was documented on a paper source during a downtime.